Monash-FIT3170/Finding-Neno/README.md

 ## Notes and Common Issues
 * Network error:
   * Stop the server
-  * Reset cache by running the command
+  * Reset cache by running this command from the src/frontend/Finding-Neno directory
     ```
     npm cache clean --force
     ```